 We ran a survey at about the time the standard became official in June 2015 to see how many people were using ES6.
 Nearly half of respondents already were.
-I suspect the number will be much higher when we run the survey again.
+Because of the availability of transpilers and polyfills, the world adopted ES6 much faster than previous enhancements to the language specification.
 ES6 includes lots of great enhancements that will make you & your team more effective.

 If you haven’t learned ES6 yet, the time is now.

 - “I’m waiting for browser support.”
 Babel lets you transpile most ES6 code so it will work in browsers dating back to IE8.
 Don’t get left behind.

 - “I don’t want to introduce a compile step.”
 If you’re building any non-trivial app, you should be compiling anyway, for many reasons.

 I’m Ready to Learn!

 - Copy and paste blog & tutorial examples into the Babel REPL to see how Babel compiles them to ES5.

 - Watch ES6: The ROAD MAP webcast recording (packed with interactive examples)

 - “Exploring ES6” & “Setting Up ES6” by Axel Rauschmayer